VA and American Red Cross team up with volunteer program

 Volunteers must be 18 years of age or older, successfully pass a background check and complete training on confidentiality, privacy, customer service, empathy, compassion, active listening and boundaries.
 Volunteers do not have to be Veterans or clinicians.

 Veterans interested in participating require a referral by a VA clinician.
-Interested volunteers can find available opportunities at their local VA, Clermont Vet Center at 352-536-6701 or Ocala Vet Center at 352-237-1947, or by visiting the American Red Cross website, www.redcross.org/volunteer/volunteer-role-finder.html.
+Interested volunteers can find available opportunities at their local VA, Clermont Vet Center at 352-536-6701, or at the American Red Cross,